 In line with the "Step It Up" campaign of Murthy, he also promotes the development of walkable communities.
 The American physician believes that program and policy efforts should be implemented including funding to ensure public health.

-Facilities and designs like curb cuts, sidewalks, safe crossings for the visually impaired and crosswalks should be made to provide opportunities to the people to live a more active life.
+Facilities and designs like curb cuts, sidewalks, safe crossings for

 Physical activity can help prevent osteoporosis and can help individuals manage their weight.
 It can also lower stress, enhance mood and even reduce risks of cancer, cardiovascular diseases and type 2 diabetes.